DavidThomas01/calendar-maker/ENVIRONMENT_SETUP.md

 # Environment Configuration Guide

 ## Overview
-This document provides instructions for setting up the environment variables required for the comments system to work in both development and production environments.
+This document provides instructions for setting up the environment variables required for the calendar system to work in both development and production environments.

 ## Production Environment (Vercel)